 Mule deer live on the lee side of the mountains where precipitation rarely measures more than 10 inches a year in the South Chilcotin and arrives mostly as snow.
 But snow can fall in the high country every month of the year.
 A rule of thumb is this: hope for the best conditions and prepare for the worst with responsible travel planning.

 Hunters visiting the South Chilcotin should bring waterproof boots and plenty of layers of clothing.
-Wool hats, rain jackets and pants, gloves or mittens, and sleeping bags with ratings to 10 degrees C or 20 degrees F, should be part of the mix.
+Wool hats, rain jackets and pants, gloves or mittens, and 3-season sleeping bags with ratings from -15 degrees C to -1 degrees C (5 degrees F to 30 degrees F), should be part of the mix.
 A small daypack is perfect for carrying extra layers and quality binoculars.
 Deer move in low-light conditions, so it makes sense to invest in the best optics you can.

 A high-calibre rifle or bow is paramount.
 Rifles in the .270, 7MM, .308 and .30-06 range work well.
 All should accurately fire a 160-grain bullet.